mcaceresb/mcaceresb.github.io/about.md

 permalink: /about/
 ---

-My name is Mauricio M. Cáceres Bravo.
 I was born in Lima, Peru, and moved to Utah when I was 17.
 I completed my undergraduate studies at the University of Utah, where I double-majored in economics and mathematics.
 After college I worked as a credit risk analyst for a local bank for a year before moving to New York for graduate school.
-I have a Master's degree in economics from Columbia University.
+(I have a Master's degree in economics from Columbia University.)

-I worked as a research assistant at the National Bureau of Economic Research in Cambridge, MA, for two years, and then at the Yale School of Management in New Haven, CT, for another two years.
-I am currently a 4th-year Economics PhD candidate at Brown University.
+I'm currently also a US citizen.
+I've worked as a research assistant at the National Bureau of Economic Research in Cambridge, MA, for two years, and then at the Yale School of Management in New Haven, CT, for another two years.
+I am a Ph.D.
+Candidate in Economics at Brown University, and I'm on the 2024-2025 job market.

-This is my personal website, meant to force myself to speed along some projects I've had in the back-burner throughout the past year.
-However, the idea is to eventually host a blog and all my research projects.
+My hobbies include Chess, Tae Kwon-Do, and computer programming.

 <head>
 <style>